Available in Classic and VPC

 You can delete a registry that has been created and is in operation.

 Even if you delete the registry, Docker container images saved in the Object Storage are not deleted.
 We recommend that you delete all images before deleting the registry.
+(Recommended)

 Manage sub account policies

 You can assign Container Registry permissions to sub accounts through NAVER Cloud Platform's Sub Account service.
-The Container Registry policies you can assign to sub accounts are as follows.
+The Container Registry policies you can assign to sub accounts are as follows:

 When logging in to the registry with a sub account in the Docker CLI environment, use the API authentication key of the sub account as the ID.
-If the API Gateway access in the sub account's access type is activated, then the API authentication key can be viewed and managed from the [Access Key] tab in the details displayed after selecting the sub account from the Services > Management & Governance > Sub Account menus in the NAVER Cloud Platform console.
+If API Gateway Access in the sub account's access type is enabled, the API authentication key can be viewed and managed from the [Access Key] tab in the details displayed after selecting the sub account from the

 Log in to registry